pyhys/minimalmodbus/doc/develop.rst

 Submit contributions
 ``````````````````````
 First run the ``svn update`` command to download the latest changes from the repository.
 Then make the changes in the files.
 Use the ``svn status`` command to see which files you have changed.
 Then upload your changes with the ``svn commit -m 'comment'`` command.
-Note that it easy to revert any changes in the svn, so feel free to test.
+Note that it easy to revert any changes in SVN, so feel free to test.

 Shortlist of frequently used SVN commands